meckmeier/frontend-nanodegree-mobile-portfolio/README.md

 ####Part 2: Optimize Frames per Second in pizza.html
+1. Identified that the biggest issue for running is the UpdatePositions code.

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.